sharknice/Sharky/README.md

 - Indentifies enemy strategies so you can counter them
 - Saves game results to json files that contain the builds used and the enemy strategies used as well as the chat, these files are used to determine what build to use the next game
 - Spawn friendly or enemy units in debug mode with chat commands.
 Ex. type "spawn 10 enemy protoss_zealot" to spawn 10 enemy zealots at the current camera location or "spawn friendly terran_reaper" for a friendly reaper unit.
 List of units here: https://github.com/sharknice/Sharky/blob/master/Sharky/S2ClientTypeEnums/UnitTypes.cs
-- Turbo Mining - mines minerals ~8% faster than humanly possible by individually microing each worker
+- Turbo Mining - mines minerals over 10% faster than humanly possible by individually microing each worker
 - And much more!

 ## Architecture